 When to Use an Alternative

-While Gmail is a great fit for different types of businesses, especially small businesses that are looking for beginner-friendly software, it is still not for everyone.
-It lacks some advanced features present in other software, like end-to-end encryption, complex rule-setting, email automation, and built-in email tools.
+While Gmail is a great fit for different types of businesses, especially small businesses looking for beginner-friendly software, it is still not for everyone.
+It lacks some advanced features present in other software, like end-to-end encryption, complex rule-setting, and email automation.

 - Larger organizations or enterprises wanting advanced email handling features and automation should consider Outlook—read our Outlook business email review